 What the new UiPath trends report really says about the future of automation

-The UiPath Trends 2026 report shows just how quickly this shift is accelerating: 75% of companies are planning to deploy MAS (multi-agent systems) within the next 18 months.
+The UiPath Trends 2026 report shows just how quickly this shift is accelerating.
+The PwC AI Agent Survey, which was often referenced in the report, states that 75% of companies plan to deploy MAS (multi-agent systems) within the next 18 months.

 The agent boom is happening faster than the infrastructure can catch up